-My name is Kjerstin Gruys and I'm Thinking Matters Fellow at Stanford University and a Postdoctoral Scholar (by courtesy) at the Clayman Institute for Gender Research, also at Stanford, a PhD Candidate in the Department of Sociology at UCLA, a body image activist at About-Face, Q&A Advice Columnist for the National Eating Disorders Association's Proud2BMe website, and a published author.
+My name is Kjerstin Gruys and I'm a Thinking Matters Fellow at Stanford University and a Postdoctoral Scholar (by courtesy) at the Clayman Institute for Gender Research (also at Stanford), a body image activist at About-Face, Q&A Advice Columnist for the National Eating Disorders Association's Proud2BMe website, and a published author.

 In my academic life I conduct research on the relationship between appearance and social inequality.
 In my former (more glamourous, but less nerdalicious) life, I worked in the fashion industry, first at Abercrombie & Fitch Corporate and then at GAP Inc..
 I still love my glitz and glam, but have learned that I am happiest when my life leans more toward geek than chic.

 My first book, Mirror, Mirror Off the Wall: How I Learned to Love My Body by Not Looking at It for a Year, hits bookshelves May 2nd.
 I'm thrilled beyond belief that it recently received a "starred review" from Publishers Weekly, which described the work as "brave and inspiring" and as "required reading for those women who struggle with body-image - and even those who don't."
 I feel so validated!
 Learn more about the book HERE.

-I live in San Francisco with my husband, Michael, along with our dog and 2 cats.
+I live in San Francisco with my husband, Michael, along with our 2 dogs and 2 cats.
 My favorite pastime is voracious stay-up-all-night-cause-I-can'

 t-put-it-down reading, and (despite mediocre cooking skills) I am passionate about good food.
 I bargain shop for exercise, my favorite holiday is Thanksgiving, I still can't give up my Ugg boots, and bright green makes me happy.

 Read about my academic work at: www.KjerstinGruys.com.